labarilem/labarilem.github.io/_pages/about.md

 - Built web applications with a Typescript + React + Redux frontend and a Typescript + Node.js + Express backend.

+- Working with Microsoft TFS to manage builds and teamwork.

 - Working in agile teams.

 - Built web applications with an Angular 4 frontend running in Electron and a Typescript + Node.js + Express backend.